 It is against federal law for an employer to refuse to pay overtime wages.
 The U.S. government has statutes that guarantee overtime pay – or one and a half times the regular rate – for employees who work more than 40 hours in one week.
 If your employer is failing to pay you overtime when you qualify for it, you have the right to act.

-Florin Gray Bouzas Owens, can help Tampa employees take a stand against employers who refuse to obey overtime laws.
-We are selective with the cases we take, so our clients can benefit from one-on-one attention from an attorney.
+Florin Gray Bouzas Owens, LLC can help Tampa employees take a stand against employers who refuse to obey overtime laws.
+Our Tampa unpaid overtime lawyers are selective with the cases we take, so our clients can benefit from one-on-one attention from an attorney.
 Our experience representing employers and employees gives us a unique perspective.
 As our past clients can attest, we take cases other firms reject.
 Trust us with your unpaid overtime cases for your best chance of success.
-Contact us now for a free legal consultation.
+Contact us today for a free legal consultation.

 Despite employers making more than enough to pay workers fair wages, they often unlawfully short-change employees who work overtime.
 This can happen accidentally, with accounting errors or employers who don’t keep proper track of hours.
 More likely, however, employers intentionally engage in unpaid overtime to make a better profit margin.
 Either way, as the employee who isn’t earning what you should be, you have rights.